AJGranowski/FRC-Java-Programming-Tutorial/doc/level-3.md

 * Variables for certain robot functions (max speed, flash lights, etc.)

 You should make them with the modifiers `public static final`

+If you are still confused about how exactly everything works, you should feel free to look at our [2015 code](https://github.com/owatonnarobotics/2015RobotCode).
+It has a working autonomous and teleop modes, and also provides examples of working with WPILib and the XboxController Class.